 Yet the gardener in Jesus’ parable is willing to give it one more try.
 Sir, leave it for this year also, and I shall cultivate the ground around it and fertilize it; it may bear fruit in the future.

 To us, impatient people that we are, the thing to do with an unproductive tree would be to stop wasting soil and effort and just cut it down.
 But God patiently postpones cutting us down.
 He gives us extra, even lavish attention, cultivating and fertilizing us, revealing himself to us more and more clearly, and more and more fully, through Moses and others, finally sending us his Son as his final and fullest revelation of himself, his final and fullest expression of his patience and mercy, the final alternative to our dismal history of lost opportunities.

-Lent is our annual reminder, our annual wake-up call, challenging us to bear fruit, to put God’s patience and mercy to good use – now.
+Lent is our annual reminder, our annual challenge to start bearing fruit, to put God’s patience and mercy to good use – now.

 Homily for the 3rd Sunday of Lent, Immaculate Conception Church, Knoxville, TN, March 24, 2019.